 - Don’t allow interception

-Qualitrix testing solution powered by managed crowd testing model is designed to ensure that your web application gets tested thoroughly from all angles so that its behavior is completely predictable in the real world.
+Qualitrix web security testing solution powered by managed crowd testing model is designed to ensure that your web application gets tested thoroughly from all angles so that its behavior is completely predictable in the real world.

 Read more about our web application testing solution.